Which is Better for DIY: A Subscription Plan or a One-Time Fertilizer Treatment? - Understanding the Cost of a Healthy Lawn

 The Subscription Lawn Care Approach

 A lawn subscription service works differently.
 Instead of buying multiple products yourself, you receive pre-measured packs tailored to your lawn size and the season.
+Many subscription services offer structured lawn care programs that guide you through each step for optimal results.
 Deliveries arrive four times a year, so you always apply the right product at the right time.
+Each scheduled delivery acts as a visit, ensuring your lawn receives timely and professional-grade care.

 Subscription Annual Cost Estimate: Typically £60–£100 per year, depending on lawn size.